AdobeDocs/target.en/help/main/c-activities/auto-target/auto-target-to-optimize.md

 There are a few important considerations to keep in mind when using [!UICONTROL Auto-Target]:

-* You cannot switch a specific activity from [!UICONTROL Auto-Target] to [!UICONTROL Automated Personalization], and vice versa.
+* You cannot switch a specific activity from [!UICONTROL Auto-Target] to [!UICONTROL Automated Personalization], and the opposite way.
-* You cannot switch from [!UICONTROL Manual] traffic allocation (traditional [!UICONTROL A/B Test]) to [!UICONTROL Auto-Target], and vice versa after an activity is saved as draft.
+* You cannot switch from [!UICONTROL Manual] traffic allocation (traditional [!UICONTROL A/B Test]) to [!UICONTROL Auto-Target], and the opposite way after an activity is saved as draft.
-* One model is built to identify the performance of the personalized strategy vs. randomly served traffic vs. sending all traffic to the overall winning experience.
+* One model is built to identify the performance of the personalized strategy versus randomly served traffic versus sending all traffic to the overall winning experience.
 This model considers hits and conversions in the default environment only.

   Traffic from a second set of models is built for each modeling group (AP) or experience (AT).
 For each of these models, hits and conversions across all environments are considered.